The Best Blushes According to Your Skin’s Undertones

 MORE: How to Figure Out if You Have Cool or Warm Undertones

-The latter-typically categorized as warm, cool or neutral (a combo of the first two)- is what determines which colors look most natural on our face.
-There are a number of ways to determine which of the three you fall under, like checking the color of your veins and eyes.
-But when all else fails, go straight to an expert.
-Renny Vasquez, a pro makeup artist with A-list clientele, makes a careful assessment of undertones before grabbing his makeup brushes.
+The latter- typically categorized as warm, cool or neutral (a combo of the first two) – has a major effect on which makeup colors look most natural on our face.
+There are a number of ways to determine which one applies to you, like checking the color of your veins and eyes.
+But when all else fails or your patience is at an all-time low, go straight to an expert for product picks.

+Renny Vasquez, a pro makeup artist with A-list clientele (Gabrielle Union, Serena Williams, Chrissy Teigen), says, “I assess the skin tone and based on the undertones that create a cool, medium or warm skin tone, I knows the hue of blush they need.
+For example, warm tones have peachy, yellow and golden undertones, so you’ll need blushes that bring out those colors.
+Cool skin has more pink undertones, so you apply the same philosophy.”

 MORE: The 9 Best Drugstore Blushes Under $11

-“I assess the skin tone (cool, medium or warm) and based on the undertones that create a cool, medium or warm skin tone, I knows the hue of blush they need,” he says.
-“For example, warm tones have peachy, yellow and golden undertones, so you’ll need blushes that bring out those colors.
-Cool skin has more pink undertones, so you apply the same philosophy.”

-With that being said, check out his top blush picks according to the most common undertone combinations.
+In short: the blush you wear should directly mimic the type of undertone you have.
+Check out Vasquez’s top picks according to the most common undertone combinations below.